joemoose/psiops/docs/character.md

 To create a new character, follow these steps:

 1. Assign the following scores to your four attributes—**STRENGTH**, **REFLEXES**, **TACTICS**, and **WILLPOWER**—in any order you prefer: **2**, **1**, **0**, and **-1**.
-2. Roll a **D66** to select your character’s **Drive** from the Drive table below. ==What's a **d66**?
+2. Roll a **D66** to select your character’s **Drive** from the Drive table below.
+What's a **d66**?
 Roll a **d6** twice, but don't add the rolls; instead, read the results in order.
-For example, if you roll a 2 first and then a 4, that's a 24 *(is this necessary explanation?)*==
+For example, if you roll a 2 first and then a 4, that's a 24.
-	- You *can’t select* a drive that another player on the team already has — reroll any duplicates.
+	- Each team member must have a unique drive — reroll any duplicates.
 3. Roll a **D66** twice to select two starting **Psionic Talents** from the Psionic Talents table below.
 4. Roll a **D66** twice to select two starting **Skills** from the Skills table below.
-5. Set your maximum **Hit Points (HP)** to 6 and your starting **Momentum Points (MP)** to 2.
+5. Set your maximum **Hit Points (HP)** to 6 and your starting **Momentum Points** to 2.
 6. In addition to the standard loadout listed on your character sheet, add **2 items of military equipment** of your choice to your inventory.
-	- See the equipment lists for examples ==add link==.
+	- See the equipment lists below for examples.
 7. Set your **Armor** to the total *armor bonus* from your gear.
-8. Choose your n**ative language** and a **second language** you’re fluent in.
+8. Choose your **native language** and a **second language** you’re fluent in.
-	- Choose an additional number of languages equal to your WILLPOWER or TACTICS score, whichever is higher and greater than zero.
+	- Choose additional languages equal to your higher score between WILLPOWER and TACTICS.
+If both are zero or lower, choose no additional languages.
 9. Choose your character’s **codename**.

 ### Drives

-Draft 1

-==Each team member must have a unique *drive*.
-Your drive reflects what your character aims to accomplish during missions, and fulfilling it lets you improve your abilities.==

-==Each drive description includes a backstory element you create for your character and a condition that must be met during the mission to advance and improve your abilities.==

-Draft 2

-==Each team member must have a unique *drive* reflecting their mission goals, which allows them to improve.
-Each drive includes a backstory element and a condition to meet during the mission to advance and enhance abilities.==
+Each team member in the unit has a unique drive — what your character is working toward.
+Each drive includes a backstory prompt and an advancement condition.
+Meet this condition during the mission, and your character improves.

 | D66 | Drive |
 | :-: | :- |